NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/accounts_and_projects.rst

 General Access Requirements
 ---------------------------

 - All users, regardless of citizenship, follow the same process to receive MSU-HPC access.
 - NOAA's RDHPCS users will need to use MSU’s HPC Account Management System and Process.
 RDHPCS Portfolio Managers have access to MSU's Account Management Tool.
--  The PfM must have allocations to use the MSU-HPC system.
+- The Portfolio Manager (PfM) must have allocations to use the MSU-HPC system.
 - MSU's Account Management system requires user authentication.
-PIs and Portfolio Managers must maintain an active MSU account to manage their projects online.
+Principal Investigators (PIs) and Portfolio Managers must maintain an active MSU account to manage their projects online.

  .. note::

-   The designated PI or Portfolio Manager (PfM) must request that a MSU user account be created and the user assigned to their project.
+   The designated PI or Portfolio Manager must request that a MSU user account be created and the user assigned to their project.

 Complete the following steps for MSU-HPC access.

 - Collaborate with a NOAA research lab and be associated with an active NOAA research project.
-Each project has an assigned Principal Investigator (PI) who is responsible for the project and the project members.
-The PI or PfM requests both project assignment and account creation.
+Each project has an assigned PI who is responsible for the project and the project members.
+The PI or PfM requests the project assignment and account creation.
 - New user completes NOAA account request form.
 - New user receives an email from MSU to change password, complete required training, and setup the Duo dual-factor authentication.